kamiltomczuk/kamiltomczuk/README.md

 # 💫 About Me:
-🔭 I’m currently working on my portfolio as Front-end Dev<br>🌱 I’m currently learning JavaScript and React<br>🤔 I’m looking for help with improving my React Skills<br>📫 How to reach me: @iamtomchan
+🔭 I’m currently working on my portfolio as Front-end Dev<br>🌱 I’m currently learning JavaScript and React<br>🤔 I’m looking for help with React<br>📫 How to reach me: @iamtomchan

 ## 🌐 Socials: